What does scholarly mean? What does peer-reviewed mean?

 Answer

-Scholarly/peer-reviewed articles are those that have been written by an authoritative source in a given field of study and have been submitted for review and approval by other scholars/experts in the field before the research may be published, usually in a peer-reviewed journal.
-Peer review is a lenghty process, often requiring revision and resubmission of a researcher's work.
+Scholarly/peer-reviewed articles are those that have been written by an authoritative source in a given field of study.
+Before their research may be published in a peer-reviewed journal, however, authors submit their work for review and approval by other scholars/experts in the field.
+This process, called "peer review", is lengthy, and often requires the revision and resubmission of a researcher's work.

-In most databases, you may limit your search to only peer-reviewed materials by checking the peer-reviewed box, either before or after conducting your search.
+In most databases, you may limit your search to only peer-reviewed materials by checking the "peer-reviewed" box, either before or after conducting your search.
 If you don't see this option, look for an option to limit to academic journals.
 Be CAREFUL-- check the search results carefully, even when using the "peer-reviewed" search filter.
 It's not 100% fool-proof and non-scholarly materials often show up in the search results.
-See the link below that highlights what to look for in a peer-reviewed article.

 • Answered By Margery Ashmun